Maximilian-Pichler/BDPi/README.md

 - Install Ansible on your Laptop/Desktop/control machine ([via pip](https://medium.com/@mitesh_shamra/introduction-to-ansible-e5b56ee76b8c) | [official documentation](https://docs.ansible.com/ansible/2.3/intro_installation.html#latest-releases-via-pip))

 ### Run the Ansible Playbook
-- download the contents of this repository with `git clone https://github.com/Maximilian-Pichler/BDPi`
+- download this repository to your control machine with `git clone https://github.com/Maximilian-Pichler/BDPi`
 - open the `hosts.ini` file and put the IP-Adress of your RPi in the second line.
 - if you use additional storage, add the UUID and the Format-Type of your drive here too, otherwise leave these strings empty.
 - execute `ansible-playbook playbook.yml` from the BDPi-Repository folder on your control machine.